microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/ElasticTableOperations/README.md

 OData-EntityId: [Organization Uri]/api/data/v9.2/EntityDefinitions(47db17bf-2df8-ed11-8849-000d3a993550)
 ```

 ### Create Record

-The code in this section creates an record.
+The code in this section creates an record setting the `partitionid`.

 **Request**